FAForever/faf-linux/README.md

 - FAF client crashes on launch with massively enormous error message, at the bottom it says something along the lines of "cannot use an unresolved DNS server address" chances are there's something in your /etc/resolv.conf that netty does not understand (for example, scoped IPv6 addresses).
 Install `systemd-resolved` if possible.
 - Install script errors in dxvk, game is rendered wrong: the dxvk install script currently has issues with spaces.
 Move `faf-linux` to a path without spaces, then try again.
 There is an open PR for this.
 - If you encounter strange display issues, consider using gamescope.
 In `common-env`, set `use_gamescope="1"` (or add that line if it does not already exist)
+- Mod selector in client doesn't work: this has been fixed by a recent commit, however it only takes effect on new installations.
+To fix the problem without a reinstall, find `game_data_path` in `common-env`, then replace `Local Settings/Application Data` with `AppData/Local`.

 ## Why should you use this